tensorpack/tensorpack/docs/tutorial/symbolic.md

 # Symbolic Layers

-Tensorpack contains a small collection of common model primitives, such as conv/deconv, fc, bn, pooling layers.
+Tensorpack contains a small collection of common model primitives, such as conv/deconv, fc, bn, pooling layers. **You do not need to learn them.**

 These layers were written only because there were no alternatives when tensorpack was first developed.
 Nowadays, these implementation actually call `tf.layers` directly.